-The Clery Act requires Sam Houston State University, (policy FO-64) to issue a timely warning when a Clery Act crime occurs on Sam Houston State University geography (on Campus, Non-Campus or Public property) or near to SHSU property that is considered by SHSU to represent a serious or continuing threat to the campus community, a campus wide "timely warning" will be issued and is determined in most instances on a case-by-case basis.
-This purpose is to warn the campus communities to certain crimes or other events and be issued as soon as pertinent information is available and withholds the names of victims as confidential (FERPA).
-This enables all in the SHSU Bearkat community to better protect the Bearkat community.
+The Clery Act requires Sam Houston State University, (policy FO-64) to issue a timely warning when a Clery Act crime occurs on Sam Houston State University geography (on Campus, Non-Campus or Public property) or that is considered by SHSU to represent a serious or continuing threat to the campus community, a campus wide "timely warning" will be issued and is determined in most instances on a case-by-case basis.
+This purpose is to warn the campus communities to certain crimes or other events and be issued as soon as pertinent information is available and withholds the names of victims as confidential (FERPA) and will aid in the prevention of crimes.

-SHSU issues timely warnings for all reported instances of crimes, whether reported directly to the SHSU University Police Department or local agencies, that are:
+SHSU issues timely warnings for all reported instances of Clery reportable crimes, whether reported directly to the SHSU University Police Department or local agencies, that are:

-- Reported to Campus Security Authorities or local police agencies and - Considered by the SHSU Chief of Police or his designee to represent a serious or continuing threat to students and employees on, in most instances, a case-by-case basis.
+• Considered by the SHSU Chief of Police or his designee to represent a serious or continuing threat to students and employees on, in most instances, a case-by-case basis.